What is application performance management?

 A higher Enterprise plan offers unlimited usage of the system.
 This service can be accessed on the Cloud or installed on-premises.
 The Enterprise plan includes the retention of data for 90 days to aid analysis.
 The Essentials package only gives you 7 days of data.
 You can get the system on a 30-day free trial, during which time all of your monitoring data is retained.

 AppEnsure monitors both user experience on a website and application delivery statistics to help you provide online services effectively.
 The alert conditions arise from poor performance as experienced by the user.
 You don’t need to wait for a complaint to come in from any of the visitors to your site because the AppEnsure monitor will detect the problem.
 In fact, you should be able to head off delivery impairment because the monitor will identify deterioration in service before it gets to the point where users of a site notice problems.
 Infrastructure monitoring will lead you to the cause of mounting problems and enable you to make adjustments to resources.

 The AppEnsure service is delivered online.
 When you begin with the service, AppEnsure software will search through your system for all end-user apps and then trace back to identify supporting apps and services.
 This application discovery process results in a map, which amounts to an application stack.

 Once operational, AppEnsure records the performance of app delivery to every user.
 Initially, this data gathering allows the system to establish a baseline pattern of normal behavior.
 Once an acceptable level of delivery performance has been established, subsequent performance can be monitored for any anomalies or deterioration in response times that would indicate a problem in the system.

-As AppStack also monitors the application stack, it is able to draw your attention to the service that is the probable cause of application delivery problems; rather than just telling you that a user-facing application is possibly encountering trouble.
+As AppStack also monitors the application stack, it can draw your attention to the service performance that is the probable cause of application delivery problems; rather than just telling you that a user-facing application is possibly encountering trouble.